pegesund/heysql/README.md

 ## Usage

-The code is based upon the awesom P3-library for Postgresql.
+The code is based upon the awesome P3-library for Postgresql.

 ### Connecting